-“We do everything in house, even the burgers.
+“We do everything in-house, even the burgers.
 We grind the meat every day, fresh.
 Once we run out we run out.
 We bake our own buns.
-We make all of our sausage with no additives and no preservatives.
-The charcuterie is all made in house.
+We make all of our sausages with no additives and no preservatives.
+The charcuterie is all made in-house.
 The only thing we don’t do is the prosciutto, just because I’ve tried it a few times and it didn’t work out.
 Maybe you need a cave or need to be Italian; I don’t know,” he says laughing.

 Freshly baked breads

-“Everything else, we do in house, which takes a bit of time.”
-MacKay usually arrives between 6.00 and 7.00am to bake ciabatta, buns, hoagies and sourdough bread for the day ahead.
+“Everything else, we do in-house, which takes a bit of time.”
+MacKay usually arrives between 6.00 am and 7.00 am to bake ciabatta, buns, hoagies and sourdough bread for the day ahead.